antonmedv/countdown/README.md

 - `Space`: Pause/Resume the countdown.
 - `Esc` or `Ctrl+C`: Stop the countdown without running the next command.

-## Become a sponsor

-Every line of code in my repositories 📖 signifies my unwavering commitment to open source 💡.
-Your support 🤝 ensures these projects keep thriving, innovating, and benefiting all 💼.
-If my work has ever resonated 🎵 or helped you, kindly consider showing love ❤️ by sponsoring. [**🚀 Sponsor Me Today! 🚀**](https://github.com/sponsors/antonmedv)

 ## License

 [MIT](LICENSE)